UBC-MDS/samplingsimulatorpy/README.md

 ### References

-McKinney, Wes et al (2010).
+McKinney, Wes et al., (2010).
 Data structures for statistical computing in Python.
 Proceedings of the 9th Python in Science Conference.
 Austin, TX.

 Oliphant, T. E. (2006).
 A guide to NumPy (Vol. 1).
 Trelgol Publishing USA.